 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 72.0%.
 This is a higher percent living alone than we found in 99.8% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, one of the unique characteristics of the North Capitol Hill neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+In addition, the North Capitol Hill neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
 The North Capitol Hill neighborhood also has a greater percentage of children living in poverty (84.7%) than found in 99.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, more people ride the bus in this neighborhood each day to get to work than 95.1% of U.S. neighborhoods.